Digital Nomad Exchange

 We asked people in Korea if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to be mindful of cultural differences when visiting Korea.
 It is considered rude to point with your index finger, so it is best to use an open hand when gesturing.
 It is also important to show respect to elders by bowing when greeting them.
 It is also important to remove your shoes when entering someone's home or a temple.
 Additionally, it is important to avoid public displays of affection, as this is considered inappropriate in Korean culture.
-Finally, it is important to be aware of the local customs and etiquette when dining, such as not leaving chopsticks sticking upright in a bowl of rice," said one person in Korea.
+Finally, it is important to be aware of the local customs and etiquette when dining, such as not leaving chopsticks sticking upright in a bowl of rice," remarked one member in Korea.

 Get Quote